AzureCAT-GSI/DropWizardOnAzure/README.md

     ```
 1. To test the application, use this curl command: `curl http://localhost:8083/hello`.
 THis will show that our configuration is working properly.

+## Create an API App in Azure

 1. Lets deploy this application to an Azure API app.
-We will be using the kudu interface, but you can upload your application using FTP or webdeploy as well.
+We will be using the kudu interface, but you can upload your application using FTP or webdeploy instead if you would rather.
 To configure the Azure API app, we will first need a web.config file.
 Create that file in our `DWOnAzure` directory, and add this content:

     ```XML
     <?xml version="1.0" encoding="UTF-8"?>
     <configuration>